brooth/jeta-site/mysite/home/markdown/inject.md

 ###MetaHelper

-Before we start, we should define the helper method, we'll be inject with:
+Before we start, let's define a helper method we will be inject with:

     :::java
     public static void inject(Object master) {